gbmhunter/blog/content/programming/languages/c-plus-plus/callbacks/_index.md

 Term            | Description
 ----------------|---------------
 Callee			    | An object which gets passes a callback function, and then calls (executes) it.
+Function        | A basic function that does not require an instance of a class to run (e.g. standard C style functions, or static member functions).
-Method			    | A function that belongs to an object.
+Method			    | A function that belongs to an class, and requires an instance of that class to run.
 Signals			    | Term used for "events" in an event/listener system.
 Slots			      | Term used for objects which listen to signals in an event/listener system.
 These are normally implemented with a callback system.